brunobaudry/moodle-local_deepler/README.md

 ## Future (todos)

-- Machine translation API abstraction to use other services than ©Deepl.
+- Machine translation API abstraction to use other services than ©DeepL.
 - Display images all times.
 - Translations versioning.
 - Import glossaries.